 If a current student or alumni is requesting an expedited official transcript, an additional \$65 will be assessed.
 All official transcripts are processed on the next business day of the original request date.

-Official transcripts are printed on blue security paper and contain the Cummings Graduate Institute name, address, and telephone contact information, the school logo, and are signed by the Cummings Graduate Institute Registrar or designee.
+Official transcripts are printed on blue security paper and contain CGI's name, address, and telephone contact information, the school logo, and are signed by the CGI Registrar or Institute Official Designee.

 Unofficial Transcripts